juju/docs/src/en/clouds-maas.md

 ### Manually defining MAAS clouds

-Alternatively, it is possible to manually define a single or multiple MAAS clouds with a file and then add a cloud by referring to such a file (still with `juju add-cloud`).
+Alternatively, it is possible to manually define a single or multiple MAAS clouds with a file and add a cloud by referring to such a file (still with `juju add-cloud`).
 See [Manually adding MAAS clouds][maas-manual] for details.

 ## Add credentials